Code of Practice on Deer Management

 • upland deer managers

-The Deer Code covers all of Scotland’s species of wild deer and habitats on which deer are found.
+All of Scotland’s wild deer species and the habitats on which they are found are covered by the Deer Code.
 It supports a voluntary approach to deer management but also outlines how and when NatureScot may get involved.

 Development of the Deer Code